 Calling All Grandparents: Is Your Home Safe from Poisoning?

 Don't let your grandchild be a poisoning statistic.
-This Grandparents Day, keep your children safe by putting medicine up and away from curious hands and out of sight of small children.
-Take time to be sure top are on securely after every use.
-Let's celebrate Grandparents Day!
-Make sure your home is always poison safe?
+Every Grandparents Day in September, keep your children safe by putting medicine up and away from curious hands and out of sight of small children.
+Take time to make sure tops are secure after every use.

 To find more educational information and newsletters with many poison safety tips, visit our website.

 Be sure to visit the Ups and Away Campaign for more helpful tips.